solidboredom/sumUp/README.md

 the variable
 _$summingUp_ is introduced so your module could check if it is called from within _sumUp()_ or not, but it is not used in the examples here

-here is an example using all of abov parts
+here is an example using all of above parts

 ![screeen](/images/sumUpExample.png)
 ```c#